chonglou/itpkg/README.md

 ### Only go
     sudo pacman -S go
-    export GOPATH=$HOME/workspace # Or append to your .bashrc file
+    export GOPATH=$HOME/workspace # Or append to your .bashrc or .zshrc file

 ### Using gvm
     bash < <(curl -s -S -L https://raw.githubusercontent.com/moovweb/gvm/master/binscripts/gvm-installer) # If you are using zsh just change bash with zsh